Canon SX520 vs Pentax K-1 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX520 HS and Pentax K-1 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the K-1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the SX520 does not offer wifi capability.
+In contrast, the SX520 does not provide wifi capability.

 Studio photographers will appreciate that the Pentax K-1 II (unlike the SX520) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.